kolkhis/tech-notes/linux/bash/disk_commands.md

 cat /proc/cmdline   # Get info on how the system was started vmstat 1 5          # Check virtual memory usage (1 second intervals for 5 seconds) mpstat 1 5          # Check overall CPU usage
-ps -ef              # Check what processes are running on the system ps -ef | awk '{print $1}' | sort | uniq -c pidstat 1 5         # Check which processes are executing on the processor iostat -xz 1 5      # More CPU and Disk usages sar -n DEV 1 5      # Check network usage and load of system dmidecode           # Get system information ethtool enp1s0      # Check link to `enp1s0`, or any other network connection
+ps -ef              # Show all processes running on the system ps aux              # Show all processes running on the system (BSD style syntax) ps -ef | awk '{print $1}' | sort | uniq -c

-fdisk -l            # List partition tables mkfs.ext4 /dev/sdX1 # Create an ext4 filesystem on a partition
+pidstat 1 5         # Check which processes are executing on the processor iostat -xz 1 5      # More CPU and Disk usages sar -n DEV 1 5      # Check network usage and load of system dmidecode           # Get system information ethtool enp1s0      # Check link to `enp1s0`, or any other network connection

-mount /dev/sdX1 /mnt  # Mount a filesystem umount /mnt         # Unmount a filesystem lsblk               # List all available block devices lsblk -f            # Same as above but also list UUIDs and FS types df -h               # Display disk usage (human-readable) du -sh /dir         # Show disk usage of a directory fsck /dev/sdX1      # Check and repair a filesystem
+fdisk -l                # List disk and partition tables mkfs.ext4 /dev/sdX1     # Create an ext4 filesystem on a partition mount /dev/sdX1 /mnt    # Mount a filesystem umount /mnt             # Unmount a filesystem lsblk                   # List all available block devices lsblk -f                # Same as above but also list UUIDs and FS types blkid                   # Show UUIDs and other info on block devices df -h                   # Display disk usage (human-readable) du -sh /dir             # Show disk usage of a directory fsck /dev/sdX1          # Check and repair a filesystem
 ```
 The `1 5` after the command means to run the command every 1 second, 5 times.